Proving Algebraic Datatypes are “Algebraic”

 Qed.

-sum has a Neutral Element
+sum Has A Neutral Element

-We need to find a type e such that α + e == α for any type α (similarly to for any natural number that is).
 Any empty type (that is, a type with no term such as False) can act as the natural element of Type.
-As a reminder, empty types in Coq are defined with the following syntax:
+As a reminder, empty types in Coq are defined with the following syntaxNote that Inductive empty. is erroneous.
+When the := is omitted, Coq defines an inductive type with one constructor, making such a type equivalent to unit, not False. :

-It is the exact same trick that allows Coq to encode proofs by
+It is the exact same trick that allows Coq to encode proofs by contradiction.

 If we combine from_empty with the generic function